sodascience/artscraper/README.md

 ### WikiArt

-To download data from WikiArt, it is necessary to obtain [API](https://www.wikiart.org/en/App/GetApi) keys.
+To download data from WikiArt it is necessary to obtain [API](https://www.wikiart.org/en/App/GetApi) keys.
 After obtaining them, you can put them in a file called `.wiki_api` in the working directory for your script.
 The format is: the API access key, a new line, the API secret key, and